jacobknighj12/T1A3_Choose_Your_Own_Adventure/README_Project/README.md

   233 MHz processor, 64 MB of RAM, 1.5 GB of available hard drive space, and an SVGA-capable video card. are the minimum requirements to run windows xp, if you can run that you will be able to run this.

+Updated instructions on how to install and run the program, have been tested with a industry professional.

+To install this project;
+Git clone git@github.com:jacobknighj12/T1A3_Choose_Your_Own_Adventure.git

+Required dependancies:
+Ruby 2.7.2
+gem 'rainbow', '~> 3.0'
+gem 'tty-link', '~> 0.1.1'

+Optional dependancy for testing purposes; for use run from player_spec.rb: gem 'rspec', '~> 3.0'

+Run project from main.rb in terminal

+Project structure:
+main.rb requires in each chapter and the player for the app, passes the player into the chapter and calls for the players "perform" action to kick off the gameplay loop. players actions are called by the chapters to adjust the players stat values, player can enter "cheat codes" to start with higher stats.

+README.md for Project submission has been relocated to the README_Project folder